 - 1 tablespoon raw coconut crystals or coconut sugar

-- Another 4 to 8 tablespoons vanilla (goat) yogurt
+- 4-8 tablespoons vanilla goat yogurt

 - Place ground flaxseed, four tablespoons of yogurt, almond butter, maple syrup, egg, and plantains in a blender (I used a Vitamix) or food processor.
 Blend until you have a nice yellowish batter.
 Transfer the mixture to a bowl and place it next to the stove.